deephaven/deephaven-core/README.md

 ## Run Deephaven

 This section is a quick start guide for running Deephaven from pre-built images.
-For detailed instructions on running Deephaven, see [Launch Deephaven from pre-built images](https://deephaven.io/core/docs/tutorials/launch-pre-built).
+Almost all users will want to run Deephaven using pre-built images.
+It is the easiest way to deploy.
+For detailed instructions, see [Launch Deephaven from pre-built images](https://deephaven.io/core/docs/tutorials/launch-pre-built).

-For detailed instructions on building and running Deephaven from source code, Developers interested in tinkering with and modifying source code should build from the source code.
+Developers interested in tinkering with and modifying source code should build from the source code.
 For detailed instructions on how to do this, see [Build and launch Deephaven](https://deephaven.io/core/docs/tutorials/launch-build).

 If you are not sure which of the two is right for you, you want to use the pre-built images.